Alumni Hall of Fame | NC State MSE

 Professor Award, Women in Materials Award, and CMU’s Philbrook Prize in Engineering.
 Her

-work has been recognized through more than 50 invited presentations and will be featured in her
+work has been recognized through more than 50 invited presentations.

 Lisa Porter